A recent report by Harvard Business Review-Analytic Services cites eight hard skills CIOs say will be most important in 2020 and b

 Then there’s the matter of how to make use of – and protect – ever-growing pools of data.
 But again, these problems also call on the CIO’s people skills.
 As Jonathan Feldman, CIO of the city of Asheville, NC, notes, when his team opened up data sets to new internal and external customers, the hardest part was the people management challenges.
 “Data by itself won’t be used usefully without data engagement.
 You need to make relationships – with people in your community, with other partners, and with other departments – before you need them.”
 (Read also: 5 lessons on the people side of data: City of Asheville CIO.)

-The average CIO makes $169,669, according to Glassdoor data.
-(Their estimates are based on 587 salaries submitted anonymously to the site.)
+The average CIO makes $170,726 in annual base pay, according to Glassdoor data.
+(Their estimates are based on salaries submitted anonymously to the site.)
 Of course, most CIO compensation packages come in much higher than that, including stock, bonuses, and other perks.
+The average CIO earns additional cash compensation of $38,863 a year, according to Glassdoor's data.

 How does this compare to other IT salaries?
 According to the Robert Half Technology 2020 salary guide, which rates top IT jobs by salary for 2020 (ranked by national median salary) big data engineer checks in at number one, at $163,250.